ASL-IITM/ASL-IITM.github.io/bijo.markdown

 ### Honors and Awards

-- IDEATION Contest:
+- __Best Paper Award__ for our work titled "Intelligent Grasp Planning using Open-Vocabulary Image Segmentation and Large Language Models" presented at the IEEE 4th International Conference on Smart Technologies for Power, Energy, and Control (STPEC 2025) at NIT, Goa, 10 – 13 December, 2025.
-    - __Certificate of Merit__: TePP Outreach and Cluster Innovation Center, CSIR-CMERI, July 2014
+- Award for __Excellence in Teaching__ for the year 2025, Indian Institute of Technology Madras, Chennai, India
-- Student Mechanism Design Contest:
+- __Best Presentation Award__ at the IEEE ICCAR 2024 Conference (27-29 April, 2024 ) for our work titled "Shared Control for Telepresence Robot in a Dynamic Virtual Reality Environment."
-    - __First Prize__: 1st International Conference on Machines and Mechanisms (iNaCoMM 2013), Indian Institute of Technology, Roorkee; December 2013
+- Ideation contest 2014 - __Certificate of Merit__ for “Detailed design of novel spherical robot”, TePP Outreach cum Cluster Innovation Center, CSIR-CMERI, Durgapur, India
-- Col. P. Vaidyanathan Memorial Endowment and K. Thomas Kora Memorial Award:
+- Student Mechanism Design Contest - __First Prize__ for “Design and integration of novel mechanism for plate washing”, iNaCoMM 2013, IIT Roorkee, India
-    - __Best Outgoing Mechanical Engineering Student__: College of Engineering, Thiruvananthapuram, India; March 2013
+- Col. P. Vaidyanathan Memorial Endowment and K. Thomas Kora Memorial Award - __Best Outgoing Mechanical Engineering Student__ College of Engineering, Thiruvananthapuram, India; March 2014

 <p style="text-align: justify">
 <br/>